angusli98/20.440-S24-project/README.md

 ## Folder structure
 The repository is divided into three subdirectories: code, data, and figures.

 The code subdirectory contains an RStudio project file to initialize an appropriate environment for running analyses in RStudio, as well as R scripts for running analyses and generating figures.
-There is presently a single R script, which downloads the dataset used for this project, uses Seurat to normalize the data and perform principal components analysis, and creates a dimensionality reduction plot using the principal components.
+There is presently a single R script, which downloads the dataset used for this project using TMExplorer, uses Seurat to normalize the data and perform principal components analysis, and creates a dimensionality reduction plot using the principal components.

 The data subdirectory is empty because TMExplorer is used to download data files directly during analysis.
 As such, no local data files are required nor accessed.

 The figures subdirectory contains the output figures generated during data analysis performed by the scripts contained within the code subdirectory.
 Currently, there is a single figure, which shows the results of dimensionality reduction via principal components analysis.
 Execution of scripts within the code subdirectory will recreate the figures within the figures subdirectory.
 ## Installation
 This project uses R, version 4.3.3 or later, which can be downloaded from https://cran.r-project.org/.
+The R packages Bioconductor, TMExplorer, Seurat 5, ggplot2, and here are also required.

 Scripts for this project can optionally be run in the RStudio integrated development environment, available at https://posit.co/download/rstudio-desktop/.